yellows8/tegra_qemu/README.rst

 * The fuse-cache can be specified via an input secret.
 End-of-file == end of fuse regs.
 Loading cache regs from iopage is also supported.
 To set fuse-cache: ``-object secret,id=tegra.fuse.cache,file={path}`` To set the fuse-array (size must be <=0x400-bytes): ``-object secret,id=tegra.fuse.array,file={path}`` The fuse-array is loaded after the fuse-cache, this is skipped for guest-reset.
 For guest-reset, the current fuse-array data for ODM is loaded into fuse-cache.

 * SE AES keys can optionally be specified via input secrets if needed.
-Repeat as needed for each keyslot: ``-object secret,id=se.aeskeyslot{decimal keyslot 0-15},file={path to raw keydata}`` Note that this should also include any keys which would be setup internally by tsec if required.
+Repeat as needed for each keyslot: ``-object secret,id=se.aeskeyslot{decimal keyslot 0-15},file={path to raw keydata}``

 * The TSEC outdata can optionally be configured with (size <=0x10-bytes): ``-object secret,id=tegra.tsec.outdata,file={path}`` The key used by tsec for PK11 decryption can be set with (should not be used if PK11-decryption isn't used): ``-object secret,id=tegra.tsec.package1_key,file={path}`` tegra.tsec.outdata is also used to set the tsec_key SE keyslot during a TSEC operation.
 To set the tsec_root_key SE keyslot during a TSEC operation (size <=0x10-bytes): ``-object secret,id=tegra.tsec.tsec_root_key,file={path}``